ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.loxone/README.md

 -   `activeOutput` (rw) ID of the currently active output or 0 if none is active ("All Off")

+### Remote

+Provided by media controller.
+Basic read only functionality only.

+-   `active` (ro) true if the Miniserver is sending the commands for switching the modes or power on
+-   `mode` (ro) the key for the current mode or 0 if no mode selected ("All Off")"
+-   `timeout` (ro)  the timeout in milliseconds

 ### Slider

 Provided by analog virtual inputs.